Ramona's Cuisine

 • it is super nice when adding a dash of this creamy sauce to your mashed potatoes.

-• I make this relish a couple of times a year, as it lasts well for a good few months if kept at a constant temperature in the refrigerator.
+I make this relish a couple of times a year, as it lasts for a good few months if kept at a constant temperature in the refrigerator.

-1. if you find it too strong, whenever you use it, mix it with a tablespoon or two of creme fraiche or Greek yoghurt.
+• if you find it too spicy, whenever you use it, mix it with a tablespoon or two of creme fraiche or Greek yoghurt.
 A vegan yoghurt respectively, for a vegan option.

-2. since horseradish is a seasonal root, it can only be found around March/ April the root stores quite well for a food couple of months kept in a paper bag in the fridge.
+• The root stores quite well for a food couple of months kept in a paper bag in the fridge.
 Long enough to last for a second batch.
 It might get a little dry.
-Place it in water for a good 8 hours to re-hydrate before using it.
+Place it in water for a good 8 hours to re-hydrate before using.

 Homemade horseradish relish and roasted beetroot